 Tested on Windows 7, 64bit.

-#11 Updated by Andreas Neumann about 4 years ago
+#11 Updated by Andreas Neumann over 5 years ago

 I think a fix for 2.18 would be useful.
 2.18 will be around for at least 2 years until people have all their favourite plugins ported to 3.x - so it makes sense to still provide 2.18 fixes for at least another year.